Best Power Bank for Backpacking: 9 Trail-Ready Chargers

 Added Features

-Some other useful features you might want to keep an eye out for are pass-through and wireless charging.
+Useful additional features to keep an eye out for in a power bank are pass-through and wireless charging.

 Pass-through charging means that you can charge a device connected to your battery pack while charging the battery of the bank itself.
 While this might not be relevant for backpackers who have no means of recharging their power pack, it can be very useful for campground campers